dhruvvv-sh/Lattice/app/storage/reed_solomon_test_cases.md

 # Reed-Solomon Storage Test Cases

 These checks validate the current `4+2` Reed-Solomon erasure coding flow in `app/storage/erasure.py`.
-This storage layer is currently a prototype under `app/storage`; it is not yet wired into the FastAPI upload/download path.
+The same erasure layer is now used by the FastAPI upload/download path through `app/storage_engine/sharded.py`.

 ## Test Setup